lgbt-foundation/whitepaper/pinkpaper.md

 ## Abstract

 A token to address the needs of the LGBT community is proposed.
-This token will aggregate the economic strength of the LGBT community, which is estimated to be between 3%-6% of the global household wealth.
+This token will aggregate the economic strength of the LGBT community, which is estimated to be between 3%-7% of the global household wealth<sup>abst-1</sup>.
 The token leverages this economic power and blockchain technology to advance equal rights and full acceptance for all members of the LGBT+ community worldwide.
 Both macro- and microeconomic models are proposed to facilitate a sustainable token economy that will encourage early network adoption through launch partners.
 The token technical design enables scalable transaction throughput, while protecting identity for members of the LGBT community.
 A route-to-market through launch partners is discussed on a high level and analysis undertaken to increase the likelihood that  a viable economy will emerge.

 This Pink Paper is accompanied by the [White Paper](https://lgbt-token.org).
 The White Paper offers additional context and rationale on the opportunities and challenges concerning the LGBT community in general and the Pink Economy in particular.
 While not required, it it recommended to read both document.
 For your convenience we reduced the context to a minimum in this document.